Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/New-AzFrontDoorCdnOriginGroup.md

 # New-AzFrontDoorCdnOriginGroup

 ## SYNOPSIS
-Create a new origin group within the specified profile.
+create a new origin group within the specified profile.

 ## SYNTAX